jimsrc/gdas_stuff/README.md

-# GDAS re-analysis data handling
+# NCEP re-analysis data handling

 Data files *.pgb.f00 can be downloaded from: